MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 While necessary today, this approach means there is no easy way for the platform team to ship an update directly in production, even if no new features or breaking changes were made.
 Consequently, delivering a new feature in production takes around 28 weeks, which is much longer that Orckestra's goal.

 It was decided to work on two different aspects during the hackfest:

-* 1 - Improving the lead time of the current process.
+* First, improving the lead time of the current process.
 This a short/medium term objective.
 While not ideal, the current process cannot be changed in a matter of days, so it needs to be improved.
 Many suggestions were made on how to optimize it during the Value Stream Mapping, and we agreed to work on the following points:

 	* Load tests: Currently load testing takes around 2 days, is done manually and has a scrap rate of 95%, this is a huge time investment.
 We worked on automating and simplifying it.
 	* Functional tests: While some parts of the front-end already have functional tests, it is not automated.
 We wanted to change that so that it's part of the continuous integration.
 	* User telemetry: This is something Orckestra already envisioned but never implemented.
 User telemetry allows to understand how a feature is used (or not) by users in production.
 This is very important, especially when dealing with a long lead time as it allows to prioritize work more efficiently.
-* 2- Exploring a new process: Looking ahead, Orckestra's team is aware they will need to change the way they work in a more radical manner.
+* Second, exploring a new process: Looking ahead, Orckestra's team is aware they will need to change the way they work in a more radical manner.
 We decided to explore ways for the platform to deliver smaller updates that could be shipped directly into production without needing rework from the team in charge of the customer's specific needs.

 	* Micro-services architecture: How could the OCC be split into smaller independant parts?
 	* Containers: Among other things, containers would allow easier deployments, and a consistent environment from development to production.

 Once the mapping complete, the map was moved in a place where everyone could see and discuss it.